Aid Delays Hinder Syrian Refugees' Return After Assad's Fall

 "Cannot punish millions"

-I think it's a historic blunder, because you can't punish millions of people who suffered under the Assad regime, and now can and want to go home, just because there is new unrest in other parts of the country.
+I think it's a historic mistake, because you can't punish millions of people who suffered under the Assad regime, and now can and want to go home, just because there is new unrest in other parts of the country.

 The big change (after Assad) is that it used to be the majority population, Sunni Muslims, who felt insecure.
 Now it's the minorities.
 And the authorities say they can't handle all the local contradictions and conflicts at the same time, says Egeland.